 That's because SPIKE hub can have only one operating system installed at a time.
 And each app version requires a different hub OS.

 The new app comes with some changes, most of them minor, but may be surprising if you're caught unaware.
-That's why we're listing the most significant changes in SPIKE 3 Word Blocks below.
+Read the most significant changes in SPIKE 3 Word Blocks:

-- Hub roll and yaw in the Sensors tab removed
+• Hub roll and yaw in the Sensors tab removed [restored in the update]

 No changes were made to Icon blocks.